-In order to adopt new buyer-centric approaches, first you’ll have to develop comprehensive buyer personas that represent who your customers really are.
+In order to adopt new buyer-centric approaches, first, you’ll have to develop comprehensive buyer personas that represent who your customers really are.
 This will further help you create customer journey maps that will illuminate how your contacts are engaging with you along the path to purchase.

 Buyers’ personas are iconic representations of your ideal customer.
 Creating it is both an art and a science.
 To develop and understand your buyer personas, you’ll first have to start by talking with customers and their experiences.
 Create a list of the recent buyers to interview.
 Once you have your list, leverage your inside sales team or support desk to recruit these people for interviews.
-Send them mails and follow-up mails explaining them the project.
+Send them emails and follow-up emails explaining the project.
 Once they agree to help you, record the conversations to store the behavioral information that provides valuable customer insights.

 Now that you have invested much in collecting this information avoiding the pitfalls, you can pen down the upcoming marketing strategies for the future.

 When you are asked to describe your favorite brand, your answer is a synthesis of all your interactions with the product.
 Using this construct, the brand and what it represents and the customer experience might be closely aligned or perhaps even identical.

 Every company and product provides an opportunity to deliver its own unique customer experience, although experiences in a company’s portfolio will account for a lot in the overall perception when encountering new products from the same business.